Skip to main content

 If you make a function 100x faster (or ∞x faster) but it only takes 1% of your execution time, you'll see less than 1% improvement in performance.
 This is generally referred to as Amdahl's Law, and practically it means you shouldn't waste your time optimizing something that's not the taking a significant portion of execution time.

-Measuring by printing to console
+Measuring by Printing to Console

 Starting simple, measure by adding an eprintln! line to your guest code to measure how long an operation takes, and how many times it is called.